Working with scientific literature - Impact, quality and finding

 There are many criticisms about using simple metrics to measure the quality of scientists and scientific work.
 Good historical examples where such metrics would have failed are described in this blog post.

-On the other hand, the number of scientific publications is growing very rapidly, and no scientists can follow the complete body of scientific literature within a field of specialty and even less so outside.
-Therefore, some measure of importance is necessary to evaluate the key papers in a scientific field and the impact factor of a paper and the journal in which it is published is a first step to find out.
+On the other hand, the number of scientific publications is growing very rapidly, and no scientist can follow the complete body of scientific literature within a field of specialty and even less so outside.
+Therefore, some measure of importance and impact is necessary to evaluate the key papers in a scientific field.
+The impact factor of a paper and the journal in which it is published is a first step to find out.

-To counter the publication of too many scientific papers with too little impact of each, scientific funding agency such as the Deutsche Forschungsgemeinschaft now ask to list only the ten most important publications in a grant proposal.2 The expectation is that scientist write now longer papers with more complete datasets and analyses, which subsequently may result in a higher impact.
+To counter the publication of too many scientific papers with too little impact of each, scientific funding agency such as the Deutsche Forschungsgemeinschaft now ask to list only the ten most important publications in a grant proposal and not all publications of the scientist who submits a proposal for a research grant.4 The expectation is that scientist write now longer papers with more complete datasets and analyses, which subsequently may result in a higher impact.
 In other words, the quality and not the quantity of research is going to become important.

 The Declaration on Research Assessment (DORA) is an initiative aimed at improving the ways research outputs are evaluated.
 It emphasizes moving away from traditional metrics like journal impact factors and encourages assessing research based on its quality, impact, and contributions to the field, regardless of the venue of publication.
 DORA advocates for more transparent, inclusive, and comprehensive research evaluation practices across disciplines.
 More information can be found at this link.
 Many institutions subscribe to this initiative, but it is unclear to what degree this commitment has a substantial impact on the hiring committees at academic institutions.